Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ### Operating Systems

-Chrome and Firefox support web push notifications on all of their platforms.
-Edge will probably also support web push notifications on Windows Mobile, but at a market share of 1% this may not be what you are waiting for.
-The bad thing is, that Apple's not playing nice.
-Safari Push Notifications are available since Mavericks (OS X 10.9), but Apple uses a non-standard implementation and iOS is and will probably never be supported.
+Google and Mozilla support web push notifications on all of their platforms.
+Edge will probably also support web push notifications on Windows Mobile, but at a market share of 1% it won't be your highest priority.
+The bad thing is, that Apple's not shown interest in the standard.
+Safari Push Notifications are available since Mavericks (OS X 10.9), but Apple uses a non-standard implementation and don't allow them on iOS.
 If you want to support Safari you will have to follow the [Safari Push Notifications] guide.

 <table>
     <tr>